 - He also said DACA “contributed to a surge of unaccompanied minors on the southern border.”
 There were many reasons for the surge, but government reports indicate it was primarily due to violence in Guatemala, Honduras and El Salvador.

 - The attorney general also stressed the need to enforce immigration laws, saying failing to do so in the past has “put our nation at risk of crime, violence and even terrorism.”
-But those with criminal records are not eligible for DACA.
+But those with felony and even some misdemeanor records are not eligible for DACA.

 Sessions made his announcement Sept.
 5 at the Department of Justice.
 Under the new policy, the Department of Homeland Security said it will no longer accept new DACA applications and will stop accepting renewal requests as of Oct.
 5.